BBGMoura/obsidian-software/Java/Database Management/JPA/Spring Data JPA/JPA Entities.md

 NOTE: If we don't use the table annotation, the name of the table will be the name of the entity.

+_NOTE:_ if the table isn't already generated, jpa will generate the table based on these @Table and @Collumn annotations.

 **@Column**
 This annotation defines the details of the column in the table.
 It has elements such as name, length, nullable, and unique.